 I = inferior capsular shift/plication

 You can probably see the symptoms of AMBRI with an MRI.
 In these cases, imaging will likely be trivial as there isn’t an injury to see.
-That said, an MRI can give you a peace of mind so you can commit to a conservative rehab program.
+And so, physical therapy that focuses on strengthening, co-contraction, and coordination is generally the first line of treatment.

-The group found that less than 25% of patients failed exercise-base management and ultimately required surgical stabilization.
+A 2015 systematic review by Longo et al. analyzed the outcomes conservative and surgical treatment in patients with multidirectional instability.
+The group found that less than 25% of patients failed exercise-base management and required surgical stabilization.

 Shoulder pain that is classified as TUBS often has a distinct onset such as a sports injury or fall.
 TUBS stands for: